ayatokura/ai-openscale/cloud-connect-ml.md

 If your AI model is deployed in a machine learning engine other than {{site.data.keyword.pm_full}}, you must enable payload logging for the external machine learning engine with a Python client.
 {: shortdesc}

-See more complete information in the [{{site.data.keyword.aios_short}} Python client documentation](http://ai-openscale-python-client.mybluemix.net/){: external}, and in the sample {{site.data.keyword.aios_short}} Python client notebooks that are part of the [{{site.data.keyword.aios_short}} tutorials](https://github.com/pmservice/ai-openscale-tutorials/blob/master/README.md){: external}.
+See additional information in the [{{site.data.keyword.aios_short}} Python client documentation](http://ai-openscale-python-client.mybluemix.net/){: external}, and in the sample {{site.data.keyword.aios_short}} Python client notebooks that are part of the [{{site.data.keyword.aios_short}} tutorials](https://github.com/pmservice/ai-openscale-tutorials/blob/master/README.md){: external}.

 ## Before you begin
 {: #cml-prereq}

-You will need to have the training data of your model available in Db2 or {{site.data.keyword.cos_full}} to monitor bias for your model.
-Explainability and accuracy is not supported for Python functions.
-For more information about training data, see [Why does {{site.data.keyword.aios_short}} need access to my training data?](/docs/services/ai-openscale?topic=ai-openscale-trainingdata#trainingdata)
+You need to have the training data of your model available in Db2 or {{site.data.keyword.cos_full}} to monitor bias for your model.
+Explainability and accuracy are not supported for Python functions.
+For more information about training data, see.
+Why does {{site.data.keyword.aios_short}} need access to training data?](/docs/services/ai-openscale?Topic=ai-openscale-trainingdata#trainingdata)

 - Import and initiate {{site.data.keyword.aios_short}}